Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Biome Blend

-This setting allows you tweak how complex the environments are generated.
+This setting allows you to tweak how complex the environments are generated.
 The lower the setting, the simpler the environments will load.

 For instance, on a higher Biome Blend settings, you don’t get a sharp difference between one Biome and another.
 The transition is rather smoother.